 The ACCC wrote to industry about this case as an important reminder that businesses found not to meet their Australian Consumer Law obligations can face significant sanctions and penalties.

-The AFA encourage you to review the products you supply and your consumer product safety compliance processes to prevent the supply of unsafe goods to Australian consumers, and avoid serious risks to your business.
+The AFA encourages its Members to review the products you supply and your consumer product safety compliance processes to prevent the supply of unsafe goods to Australian consumers, and avoid serious risks to your business.

 The ACCC enforces the Competition and Consumer Act 2010 (CCA), which incorporates the Australian Consumer Law (ACL).
 The ACL prohibits suppliers from engaging in misleading and deceptive conduct or making false and misleading representations, including representations about the safety of goods.